 By Devidutta Tripathy and Sankalp Phartiyal

+A masters degree holder in computer applications, Chandrasekaran joined the Tata Group in 1987 and rose through the ranks to become TCS CEO in 2009.
 He was named to the Tata Sons board in October, after Mistry's ouster.
 Chandrasekaran also serves on the board of India's central bank.

 A biography on the central bank's website describes him as an avid photographer, music aficionado and a passionate long-distance runner who has completed marathons across the world.